mikehaertl/php-pdftk/README.md

 A PDF conversion and form utility based on pdftk.

-> Note: This library is written for pdftk 1.x versions.
-Unfortunately they did
+> Note: This library is written for pdftk 2.x versions.
+You should be able to
-> some changes to the CLI in 2.x so not all of the features below may work.
-> Most notable changes where in the naming of handles (more than one letter
-> allowed in 2.x) and the orientations ('north' instead of 'N', etc.).
+> use it with pdftk 1.x but not all methods will work there.
+For details consult
+> the man page of pdftk on your system.

 ## Features

 *php-pdftk* brings the full power of `pdftk` to PHP - and more.

- * Fill forms, either from a FDF file or from a data array (~~UTF-8 safe!~~ This is broken!!
-See discussion in [issue 4](https://github.com/mikehaertl/php-pdftk/issues/4).)
+ * Fill forms, either from a FDF file or from a data array (UTF-8 safe for unflattened forms, requires pdftk 2.x !)
  * Create FDF files from PHP arrays (UTF-8 safe!)
  * Create FDF files from filled PDF forms
  * Combine pages from several PDF files into a new PDF file